You’d think I’d be getting sick of this at my age.

-Living in a frat-life college town, graduated a few months ago, can’t seem to get a decent paying job in interior design.
-Having a degree in fine arts should make me more marketable, right?
+Living in a frat-life college town, graduated over a year ago, can’t seem to find decent paying work in the interior design field.
+A degree in fine arts should make me more marketable, right?
 Actually degrees, plural.
 Nope, no one gives a shit.
-They all want someone with experience, but how can you get experience if you can’t get a job?
+They all prefer someone with experience.
+How can you gain experience if you can’t get a job?

-Anyway, I'd been content working in the same little off-campus coffee shop, and it’s paid the bills up till now, so why not?
-Did the whole college thing.
-It was a good time, but lately, I've just felt like I needed more.
-This same old song and dance isn’t as fun as it used to be.
+Anyway, been content working at the same little off-campus coffee shop for the last few years, and it’s paid the bills up till now, so why not?
+Did the college thing, which took for-fucking-ever.
+It used to be a good time, but lately, I’m over it.
+This same old song and dance isn’t as fun anymore.

 “You like that?”

 “Mm-hmm...”
-I study my nails with an absolute and shockingly obvious disinterest—not in my nails, those bitches desperately need a manicure.
+I study my fingernails with absolute and shockingly obvious disinterest.
+Not in my nails.
+These bitches need a manicure.
 Pale pink paint chipping slightly at the corners.
-I really need to do better with the whole self-care thing.
+I should do better with self-care.

-Balancing on all fours, well, knees and elbows, the scorching Arizona sun casting beams of light all over the room, making me feel itchy.
-Why’s it always sunny here!?
+I lazily balance on all fours, knees and elbows if we’re getting technical, the scorching Arizona sun casting searing rays of light through the window, making me itchy.
+Why’s it always sunny here?
 Internally, I groan, taking in the obsessive and orderly state of his room.
-Not my boyfriend, because he doesn’t like labels.
+Not my boyfriend, because he doesn’t do labels.

-“How ’bout this?” he asks, pretending as if it’s a question, like he's waiting for some sort of approval.
-No. He’s asking... saying it out loud, probably thinking, that’s hot!?
-He more than likely has a premium subscription to some porn site, and he's legit just speaking the scripted words.
+“How ’bout this?” he asks, as if it’s truly a question.
+No. He’s not asking... he’s saying it out loud, probably thinking, that’s hot?
+He more than likely has a premium subscription to some porn site, and is legit speaking the scripted words.

-Don't get me wrong, dirty talk or what have you, could be sexy, I'm sure.
-But I think that depends on the partner.
+I’m sure dirty talk or whatever could be sexy.
+However, I think that depends on the partner.

 Here’s the thing.
 I have yet—and I’m embarrassed to admit this at twenty-four—to have an orgasm from just the physical anatomy of a man.
 I mean it.
-Finger, tongue... nada.
+Fingers, tongue, dick...
+Nada.

 Talk about a fucking buzzkill.

-A sharp—and obviously not reading the audience—palm connects with the skin of my bare ass.
-A shockwave, rushing straight up to my brain, screaming at me—what the hell are you doing!?
+A sharp—and definitely not reading the audience—palm connects with the skin of my bare ass.
+A shock wave rushes straight to my brain, screaming at me, what the hell are you doing?

 “Feels.
 So.
 Good.”
-Austin lets out annoying breathy gasps in time with the words, delivering pounding thrusts like some energizer bunny.
+Austin grunts out annoying breathy groans in time with his words, driving into me like an energizer bunny.

-“Maybe for you,” I say, smacking my hand over my mouth.
+“Maybe for you,” I say, smacking a hand over my mouth.
 Wait, was that out loud?
-I stay frozen on the white comforter, military-style corners tightly tucked under the sides of his mattress.
+I stay frozen on the white comforter, military-style corners securely tucked under the sides of his mattress.